jamie-ralph/data-career-analysis/README.md

 ### Exploring the data

+Before building a model, I’ll build some exploratory plots of salary and other variables in the survey.
+This will help to select relevant variables for the model.

 #### What do data scientists and data analysts earn?

 If we take a look at salaries overall, the median salary for data scientists is slightly higher ($76,416) than for data analysts ($68,000).
-Salaries for both groups are positively skewed, so fitting a linear model to the data would require a log transform (shown below).
+Salaries for both groups are positively skewed, so fitting a linear model to the data will require a log10 transform.
 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 <br>